Dwarf Fortress > DF Gameplay Questions

 greycat:

-This is a beginner's guide to the wonderful world of dwarven agriculture in versions 0.31.x and 0.34.x (also known as "DF2010" and possibly "DF2012").
+This is a beginner's guide to the wonderful world of dwarven agriculture in versions 0.31.x and later (also known as DF2010, DF2012 and DF2014).
 A few things have changed from the 0.28.x (or "40d") versions of the game, and there are frequent questions.
 Fear not!
 You too can be a farmer.

 Growable crops in DF are divided into two major groups: above-ground and underground plants.
 When you embark, you can only bring along underground seeds.
-Above-ground seeds can be acquired either by gathering plants, or by trading with elven or human caravans.
+Above-ground seeds can be acquired by bringing above-ground fruits/leaves (in 0.40 or later) and eating/brewing them, or by gathering plants, or by trading with elven or human caravans.

 Underground Farming